AAM77/AAM77.github.io/_posts/2018-06-18-the_many-to-many_relationship_in_activerecord.markdown

 To establish a many-to-many between table_1 and table_2:

-Assuming you have files for table_1 and table_2, names *table_1.rb* and *table_2.rb*, respectively, create a new file to serve as a join file/table: let's call ours *table1_table2.rb*.
+Assuming you have files for table_1 and table_2, named *table_1.rb* and *table_2.rb*, respectively, create a new file to serve as a join file/table: let's call ours *table1_table2.rb*.

 Then, add the following associations to the file: